How to promote a webinar in 2022 - Tips and secrets

 No wonder that sometimes there’s a dispute between marketers who praise the worth of webinars and salespeople who are more sceptical about hosting them.
 That’s because, without a complex idea and plan, nothing will make you profit unless you happen to be a golden boy or just get very lucky.

 Thankfully we have your back, so we’ve gathered together the most common questions and the best practices to follow.
 Stay with us and meet webinar best practices.

 The three “W”s to ask yourself before planning webinar promotion

 Before you make a webinar, you have to be sure who you are speaking to.
 Knowing your audience is vital for building a strategy that will hit the jackpot.
 To reach the right people, you should really think about the target group of your product or service.

-You probably already have examples of your marketing personas, so it’s high time to go back to them and analyse their primary attributes.
+You probably already have examples of your marketing personas, so it’s high time to go back to them, analyse their primary attributes and include them to your webinar best practices.
 By knowing characteristics such as their ages, genders and the places they live (urban, countryside, or even a specific city if you run a local business), then you can target your potential customers precisely.
 This will influence the rest of the strategy and, ultimately, your sales.